 Sairek clenched his teeth, gripping his staff extremely tight.
 His form shook, glaring at Kior’s Prime Minister with newfound ire.

 “Oh, please.
 If you are true to your word and the words you boast are not empty ones, then there’s nothing to fear, no?
 It’s not so much that this child demon you apparently treasure that I am after.
-It is your word that I wish to ensure.
+It is your word that I wish to ensure first and foremost.
 So I believe with this stake of yours I have demanded, that you will stay true to your word and follow the contract to the letter.”
 Eseras said with an amused smirk.

 Sairek was afraid to ask, but he needed to know.
-“Assuming I did break my word… Then would Cyial be able to renounce his citizenship, like Varhi would be able to do, to become a Kior citizen again if he wished to in the condition you broke the contract?”
+“Assuming I did break my word… Then would Cyial be able to renounce his citizenship, like how Varhi would be able to do to become a Kior citizen again if he wished to in the condition you broke the contract?”

 “I’m afraid it wouldn’t be so easy for a demon here.
 It would be much more difficult.
-After all, demons are more or less property in Kior, though there are rare cases to which they are deemed a citizen and acquire their own independence.
-But really, can you say it would not be the same in your own country?
+After all, demons are more or less property in Kior, though there are rare cases to which they are deemed a citizen and acquire their own independence, but really, can you say it would not be the same in your own country?
 It’s not like they are treated fairly wherever they go.”
-Eseras let out in an amused chuckle.
+Eseras let out in an mirthful and low laugh.
 “I think… I would like to employ that one there as my own personal demon.
 A demon as loyal to a human as that one apparently is, is quite the rare commodity.
 Though not as valuable as the boy, I can have some personal benefit, I must say...”

 Cyial ground his teeth, fangs bared.
 “I am not loyal to ‘humans’, I am loyal to Sairek.”
 He spat.
 “You are just another prime example of exactly why—”